TopDogDevs/one-page-code/README.md

-Combine code from a project in one-file.
+Combine code from a project in one file.